 What Exactly Is a Biomedical Engineer?

-The products, processes and tools they create are used primarily to diagnose and treat disorders within the human body, it is especially important that biomedical engineers pay attention to making their creations safe by minimizing the potential risks to patients and working to make them as effective as possible.
+The products, processes and tools they create are used primarily to diagnose and treat disorders in the human body.
+So it is especially important that biomedical engineers pay attention to making their creations safe.
+They do this by minimizing the potential risks to patients and working to make them as effective as possible.
 When new equipment or products are ready for use, it’s a biomedical engineer’s job to:

 Biomedical Engineering Curriculum

-Students may start in a different major because their desired school doesn’t offer the opportunity to major in biomedical engineering specifically, or because they may not have known they wanted to go into biomedical engineering until they began their studies.
+Students may start in a different major because their desired school doesn’t offer a major in biomedical engineering specifically.
+Or possibly they may not have known they wanted to go into biomedical engineering until they began their studies.
 After earning a bachelor’s degree in another engineering field, these students may seek out biomedical engineering positions relevant to their field of study or go on to earn a graduate degree in biomedical engineering.